Bridging Developer Instructions and Code Completion Through Instruction-Aware Fill-in-the-Middle Paradigm: Experiment Setup

 \item \textbf{RepoMasterEval (RME)}~\cite{wu2024repomastereval} provides a more realistic evaluation framework for code completion models, which is used by ByteDance to evaluate their commercial code completion models.
 The pass rate on this benchmark is found to be highly correlated with the online user acceptance rate.
 Unlike HumanEval-infilling's function-level focus, RepoMasterEval is built upon real-world code repositories.
 It extracts the code files from various repositories and processes them into code infilling tasks, i.e., code files with missing middle spans.
 The model outputs are evaluated using the unit tests of the repository, enhanced through mutation testing and manual case additions.

 Due to computational constraints limiting our models' context windows, we retain the last 20 lines of the prefix and the first 20 lines of the suffix for each sample. \end{itemize}

 Notably, these two benchmarks are not natively paired with code completion instructions.
 To evaluate the instruction-following capability of the models, we synthesize instructions for each sample using OpenAI GPT-4.1 (gpt-4.1-2025-04-14) with the same prompt employed in our instruction synthesis process.
 To further ensure the quality of the instructions, we manually revise those of low quality.
 Given the large sample sizes, we randomly select statistically representative subsets from each benchmark (95\% confidence level, 5\% margin of error, 50\% population proportion), resulting in 312 and 256 samples for HumanEval-infilling and RepoMasterEval, respectively.
 The manual filtering process involves two authors independently reviewing all generated instructions and revising those that inadequately describe the desired code functionality.
 The authors achieve an inter-rater agreement of 0.72 and collaboratively resolve disagreements through discussion.
 The final curated instruction benchmarks are respectively named as \textbf{IHumanEval} and \textbf{IRepoMasterEval (IRME)}, which are used in the experiments.
+We also publicly release these two derived benchmarks to facilitate future research.